Reviews of The Divine Spark Within

 I use the term "Deep Christ" to describe this 1st century sage who appears to have made an impact far beyond how he is portrayed in the New Testament.
 Specific features of this esoteric Jesus are presented methodically using quotes from the Gnostic texts.
 This picture of Christ is so different that he is almost unrecognizable, though these textual sources were written in a similar timeframe as many of the sections of the New Testament were written in the first few centuries CE.

-This Deep Christ and his cosmic feminine counterpart known as Sophia were part of a complex plan to seed this quadrant of the universe with "bodily vessels" for higher dimensional beings of Light to inhabit.
+This Deep Christ and his cosmic feminine counterpart known as Sophia were part of a complex plan to seed this quadrant of the universe with "bodily dwellings" for higher dimensional beings of Light to inhabit.
 How this plan went awry and what has occurred in their effort to get it back on track constitutes a primary teaching of the Deep Christ.

 The Divine Spark Within is the central theme that points to where we lie in this complex and profound cosmic drama.
 It is a metaphor for our creative process, but also, according to the ancient texts, it points to something within us whose potential is vast and largely untapped.